Moffefe/MycoBox/docs/zigbee.md

 The device should appear in the list.

-MycoBox currently displays supported devices as:
+MycoBox currently displays supported devices using information such as:

 ```text
 Type: switch
 IEEE Address: XX:XX:XX:XX:XX:XX:XX:XX
 ```

-The IEEE address is the unique Zigbee identifier of the physical device.
+The IEEE address uniquely identifies the physical Zigbee device.

 Example: